 Periodontal disease is caused by plaque on the gum line that hardens into tartar and becomes infected.
 Over time, the infection attacks the gum tissue that is holding and protecting your teeth.
 This is the first stage of periodontal disease known as gingivitis, and is characterized by red gums which bleed easily after brushing.

 If you don’t have gingivitis treated, it can turn into periodontal disease, which weakens the bone support for your teeth and will eventually result in the loss of the tooth.

 Periodontal disease has also been linked to a number of other diseases including diabetes, heart disease and low birth weight of babies.
 That’s why we recommend treating periodontal disease quickly and thoroughly.

-The best way to avoid periodontal disease is to make a concerted effort to look after your gums.
+The best way to avoid gingivitis is to make a concerted effort to look after your gums.
 This includes brushing properly twice a day, flossing once a day and visiting us at least twice a year.

 If we spot periodontal disease, our first course of action will be to remove as much of the tartar as we can so you can nurse your gums back to health (it’s often reversible).
 If that doesn’t work, one of our on-site periodontist, Dr. Maayan Inger, can recommend a number of surgical or non-surgical options.

 The good thing about periodontal disease is that it’s very easy to spot.
 Every evening when you brush and floss, look for the following:

 You can also keep an eye out for symptoms throughout the day.
 While these could be indicative of other conditions, periodontal disease will most likely be the culprit:

 - persistent bad breath